dyakonoff/cuba-validation/README.md

 - `MethodResultValidationException` and `ValidationException` cause `500 Server error` HTTP status
 - `MethodParametersValidationException`, `ConstraintViolationException` and `CustomValidationException` cause `400 Bad request` HTTP status

-Response body with Content-Type: application/json will contain a list of objects with message, messageTemplate, path and invalidValue properties, for example:
+Response body with `Content-Type: application/json` will contain a list of objects with message, messageTemplate, path and invalidValue properties:, for example:

 ```json
 [